ace-wg/Hackathon-108/Questions.md

 *  Reply to a message

 7. I wonder if there is a way to shut off the Pi cleanly without pulling the power?
 I tried to SSH into it to shut down but I couldn't.
 Actually I see 31.133.176.1 as my GW, so perhaps this came to you Jim instead.
 (Rikard)

+> JLS - If I press CTRL+ALT+DEL on my keyboard then it shuts down.
+That is my laptop address.
+I assume that it did not respond to your SSH request.
+> That address is my gateway, but I don't think that is the box, I think that is something else entirely.